Warren-Blackwood Regional Water Supply Scheme

 Groundwater Treatment Plant - Nannup

 This plant will treat groundwater, improving water quality.
 Currently, groundwater from the Nannup bore is pumped into Millstream and Manjimup Dams to allow natural settling of iron and manganese.
-However, this process results in groundwater mixing with lower quality surface water, and also results in water loss through evaporation.
+However, this process results in groundwater mixing with lower quality surface water and also results in water loss through evaporation.

 - This will reduce water loss, improve water quality, and remove the need for dam storage.

-- A new dosing plant will also be constructed on Appadene Road in Manjimup, replacing the current facility at Manjimup Dam.
+- A new dosing plant will be constructed on Appadene Road in Manjimup, replacing the current facility at Manjimup Dam.

 Construction was initially anticipated to begin in late 2024.
 However, due to ongoing planning and design considerations, it is now expected to commence in 2027.
 Updates will be provided as the project progresses.